maiksprenger/djangocms-oscar/README.rst

 ``djangocms-oscar`` eases integration between the content management system django CMS and the e-commerce framework Oscar.

 It is in an early stage, so use at your own risk.
+In it's current form, it mainly exists to serve as a central point for collaboration.
+So keep those pull requests coming! (:

 Features
 ========